Jędrzychowice, Zgorzelec County

 Jędrzychowice (German: Hennersdorf; Jědrzychowice) is a village in the administrative district of Gmina Zgorzelec, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland, close to the German border.

-It lies on the eastern bank of the Lusatian Neisse river within the historic Upper Lusatia region.
+Jędrzychowice lies on the eastern bank of the Lusatian Neisse river within the historical region of Upper Lusatia.
 It is known as the site of a road border crossing of the Polish A4 autostrada with the German Bundesautobahn 4 at Görlitz-Ludwigsdorf.
 Border controls have been abolished upon the accession of Poland to the Schengen Area in 2007.

-In 2009 the village had a population of 679.
+History

+The village was first mentioned in 1321 when it belonged to the Duchy of Jawor.

+Transport

+The village is served by Jędrzychowice railway station on the Węgliniec–Görlitz railway.